 One of the best ways to sum up positive risk is that it represents opportunity instead of consequence.

 Every leader develops a budget for their respective project and its resource needs.
 However, there are often adjustments to make during the course of the project.
 If a project finishes under budget, it’s technically due to an error in the project manager’s miscalculation or lack of foresight.
 Miscalculating the costs of a project is a risk, but the outcome here is positive.
 And it will be much easier to re-allocate those funds than to recoup what is lost for going over budget.

 2. Positive Risk in the Supply Chain

 Supply chain logistics are often fraught with risks, but there are times when it works in your favor.
-Any time that you are able to deliver a good or service ahead of time to your clients, as long as it is convenient for them, you can certainly consider this a positive risk.
-Again, as long as clients have the space and other accommodations to facilitate early delivery, supply chain risks often work in your favor.
+Any time a good or service is delivered ahead of time, it is considered a positive risk.
+If space allows for early delivery, it’s a positive supply chain risk.

-Engineers and building designers often look at the materials and design plans in terms of how long a structure will last.
-If they strike out to build a structure intended to last for 20 years and end up with a 100-year project, the client benefits from the engineer’s positive risk.
-Such risk may result from an over-estimation of necessary funds, but the outcome is likely to please the client.
-If the budget did not greatly exceed the initial plans, it is likely to be considered a positive outcome by everyone since the client is likely to spread the word of the firm’s having exceeded expectations.
+Engineers and building designers often look at the materials and design plans in terms of structural integrity.
+If they set out to build a structure intended to last 20 years and end up using it for 40, the company benefits from risk.
+Such risk may result from an under-estimation of the facility’s durability, but the outcome is good.

 5. Positive Risk in Technology